dbcm/warner/README.md

 - let you know if you are heading the object near you

 TODOs:
-- transforma compass to  a radar
+- transform compass to  a radar